MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

         [in] ICoreWebView2FaviconChangedEventHandler* eventHandler,
         [out] EventRegistrationToken* token);

-  /// Removing the event handler for `FaviconChanged` event HRESULT remove_FaviconChanged(
+  /// Remove an event handler from the `FaviconChanged` event.
+  HRESULT remove_FaviconChanged(
       [in] EventRegistrationToken token);